Eta Amader Golpo: Marketing

 The teaser of the film was dropped on 16 March 2024.
 The trailer was released at an event at Hard Rock Cafe, Kolkata.
 It was released on Zee Music Bangla YouTube channel on 19 April 2024.
 The music of the film was launched on 23 March 2024 at a grand event at Lord of the Drinks, Kolkata.
 Prosenjit Chatterjee was present as the special guest at the special screening of the film.

 Soundtrack

 The music of the film has been composed by Pranjal Das and Kharaj Mukherjee.
 The lyrics have been written by Pranjal Das and Sumit Samadder.

 The first single "Eta Amader Golpo - Title Track" was released on 23 March 2024.
 The second single "Tumi Ektu Kebol Boste Dio (Male Version)" was released on 30 March 2024.
 It is an adaptation of a Rabindra Sangeet by the same name.

 The third song "Main Hoon Tera Heer" was dropped on 5 April 2024.
 The fourth song "Tumi Ektu Kebol Boste Dio (Female Version)" was released on 10 April 2024.
 The fifth song "Sweet Sixteen" was dropped on 15 April 2024.
 The sixth single "Eta Amader Golpo Title Track - Reprised Female" was dropped on 21 April 2024.
 The seventh and last song "Eta Amader Golpo Title Track - Reprised Male" was released on 24 April 2024.

-Release

-The film was released in the screens on 26 April 2024.